lir.bounding module

 - abstractmethod calculate_bounds(llrdata: LLRData) tuple[float | None, float | None][source]

-Calculate and returns appropriate bounds for a set of LLRs and their labels.
+Calculate and return appropriate bounds for a set of LLRs and their labels.

 - Parameters: